Mark Kramer writes narrative nonfiction.

 Reporting for his book led him around the world.
 He’s written a variety of articles and essays, including profiles of a wide cast of characters — including Verizon’s CEO, an originating cast member of Hamilton, and a zombie movie make-up guru.
-He’s written on affordable housing, religion, race, and urban nature, among other topics.
+He’s reported and written on race, urban nature, economic development, empathy, and religion, among other topics.
 He teaches creative nonfiction at the University of Pittsburgh.

 Contact him if you have a project in mind that you’d like to discuss.